1. Home

 This means conversations on WhatsApp are tied to CRM records in real time, eliminating the need for manual data entry or duplicated updates across systems.
 Sales and support teams can see the full customer context without switching tools or relying on incomplete information.

 When CRM integration is done properly, teams can track lead progression accurately, follow up at the right time, and report on pipeline performance using a single source of truth.
+Without this integration, customer data becomes fragmented, leading to missed context and inefficient workflows as volume grows.

 Assess broadcast and campaign management capabilities